 Fans of “The Office” may know the quote from the salesman-turned-boss Andy Bernard: “I wish there was a way to know you were in the good old days before you actually left them.”
 Well, your organization is in the “good old days” today.
 Even though times might seem tough, especially with COVID-19 and other challenges facing your business, that’s what makes your story that much more compelling.

 You’re facing adversity, and whether you’re barely scraping by or thriving, this is all part of your company’s story.
-Memos to employees about COVID-19 and work-from-home protocols, correspondence related to crisis management and culture-building initiatives, documents charting your strategy to deal with supply chain issues and keep your customers happy.
+Memos to employees about COVID-19 and work-from-home protocols, correspondence related to crisis management and culture-building initiatives, and documents charting your strategy to deal with supply chain issues and keep your customers happy.
 All of these things have a place in your modern archives and will become part of the lore of how your company staved off collapse.
 Just because it’s happening right now doesn’t mean it’s not history.

 Let’s Get Started

-A business archives provides enormous value not just to a 100-year-old company but to any organization at any stage of its life cycle.
+A business archive provides enormous value not just to a 100-year-old company but to any organization at any stage of its life cycle.
 Therefore, it’s important to begin thinking about building your company archives as an ongoing initiative that can help inform your organization’s future direction.